 In general, prior approval from the Privacy Commission is not required to carry out data processing activities.
-However, specific authorisation requirements may apply in certain exceptional cases (e.g., for the processing of data from the national register or for data processing for historical, statistical or scientific purposes).
+However, specific authorisation requirements may apply in certain exceptional cases (e.g., for the processing of data from the national register or for the disclosure of health-related data to third parties).

-International data transfers on the basis of international data transfer agreements or Binding Corporate Rules ("BCR") also require prior approval (see section 8 below).
+International data transfers on the basis of ad hoc international data transfer agreements or Binding Corporate Rules ("BCRs") also require prior approval (see section 8 below).